ZapDos7/design-patterns-examples/README.md

 ### Challenge 10
 Use the above pattern in order to remove duplicate code for a simple RPG game.
 ## Pattern 11: The Visitor Pattern
+A visitor object handles the communication between objects.

+Having an interface with concrete implementations, we wish to apply some operation to each implementation, slightly different for each one.
+We could create a method to accept visitors in each implementation (defined in the interface) but this might be harder to understand or make changes to.
+Instead, we can create a Visitor interface, defining a visit method for each of the concrete implementations.

+Highly useful when having a composite or list of other elements.
+Best used when the elements are *not* likely to change.

+It's fairly complext & for specific only use cases, so it's scarce to be used.

+It makes use of the open-closed principle.
 ### Exercise 11
 ### Challenge 11